Mujahidul-Islam11/Redux-Toolkit-RTK-Query/README.md

 </h3>
 <p>
 The dispatch function is used to send actions to the store, triggering updates to the applcation state.
-In smiler terms, it lets us <b>change the state</b> in our Redux store within our React Components.
+In similar terms, it lets you <b>change the state</b> in your Redux store within your React Components.
 </p>